k21971/EvilHack/doc/evilhack-changelog.md

 - Door material changes on set levels, round two
 - Fix: open non-wood doors don't show their material in farlook, memory leak when a trap's stored ammo is destroyed
+- Fix: redundant "is killed" line when a monster casts power word kill